sunset1995/Infinite_Zooming/README.md

 ### 1.2 Comparing different detectors and matching algorithms setting
 The source codes generating all the below results is `feature_matcher.py`.
 We draw 50 matched features with the lowest distance for easier comparing the results by human eyes.

-We compare between 4 feature descripters:
+We compare between 4 feature descriptors:
 - SIFT
 - SURF
 - SURF extended (128 dimensions instead of 64)